cairthenn/Redirect/README.md

 Normally, if you try to use this macro while casting, nothing will happen.
 With macro queueing enabled, it will try to queue Swiftcast, and if it isn't available, it will try to queue Raise.

 Note that if you also have custom action targeting enabled in the configuration, it will override your macro's intended target.
 However, this system allows you to completely avoid the configuration step altogether and simply play using normal ingame macros that now work as though they were action bar abilities!

+### About sprint queueing

+Similarly, there is an option that lets the usually-unqueueable action, Sprint, queue like any other ability.

 ### How do I setup a UI mouseover?